Covert learning and disclosure: Verifiability comparative statics

 \subsection{Value of commitment and sender-optimal verifiability}

-We showed that increasing verifiability, in the sense of enlarging the set of lowest-consistent signal realizations, is both necessary and sufficient to make the sender ex ante better off, provided that we are considering environments in which she can prove news better than the prior.
+We showed that increasing verifiability, in the sense of enlarging the set of sender types that are lowest-consistent with some message, is both necessary and sufficient to make the sender ex ante weakly better off, provided that we are considering environments in which she can prove news better than the prior.

-In light of this result, it is straightforward to characterize the structures that are \emph{optimal} for the sender, in the sense that the equilibrium payoff is highest among all admissible ones.
-Observe first that Corollary~\ref{cor:sender-value} implies that the sender can obtain her \emph{full-commitment} payoff $(\cav v)(\overline{p})$ (that is: the payoff she would obtain under public information acquisition, as in \citet{Kamenica2011}) with the `mandatory disclosure' verifiability structure (the one of Example~\ref{ex:mandatory-disclosure}: $M(s) = \{s\}$, $s \in [0,1]$).
+In light of this result, it is straightforward to characterize the structures that are optimal for the sender, in the sense that her equilibrium expected payoff is highest among all admissible ones.
+Note first that the sender can obtain her full-commitment payoff $(\cav v)(\overline{p})$ (that is: the payoff she would obtain under public information acquisition, as in \citet{Kamenica2011}) with the `mandatory disclosure' verifiability structure (the one of \Cref{ex:mandatory-disclosure}: $M(s) = \{s\}$, $s \in [0,1]$).
+This follows from \Cref{thm:pnbp} and \Cref{cor:value}, if she can prove news better than the prior, and directly from \Cref{thm:pnbp}, if she cannot. \footnote{In more detail: if with the mandatory disclosure verifiability structure the sender cannot prove news better than the prior, it must mean that $v(\overline{p}) = \max_{p \in [0,1]} v(p)$, so that $(\cav v)(\overline{p}) = v(\overline{p})$.
+This payoff is therefore attained in an unpersuasive equilibrium, which exists by \Cref{thm:pnbp}.}

 Therefore, characterizing sender-optimal structures is tantamount to characterizing structures that allow her to obtain such full-commitment payoff: